vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 We begin by storing the 4 chars that are the asset type.
 For textures this will be `TEXI`, and for meshes it will be `MESH`.
 We can use this to easily identify if the binary file we are loading is a mesh or a texture, or some wrong format.

 Next, we store Version, which is a single uint32 number.
 We can use this if we change the format at some point, to give an error when trying to load it.
-Its critical to allways version your file formats.
+It's critical to allways version your file formats.

 After the version, we store the lenght, in bytes, of the json string, and then the lenght of the binary blob.